Gilone/fenghao.github.com/about.md

 <hr style="height:3px;border:none;border-top:3px ridge black;" />

 <h4>Volunteered in the recruitment activity hosted by UESTC | Awarded “Excellent Volunteer” | Sep 2018</h4>
-<p>Responsible for the support work of 12 enterprises
+<p>Responsible for the support work of 12 enterprises</p>
-Assisted in preparing the layout of the venue, direction guidance, and process introduction Communicated with HR, discussed with them about the future career direction in data science direction</p>
+<p>Assisted in preparing the layout of the venue, direction guidance, and process introduction</p>
+<p>Communicated with HR, discussed with them about the future career direction in data science direction</p>
 <h4>UESTC “Liren” Class | Apr 2017-Apr 2019</h4>
-<p>Participated in lectures(AI and Zero-shot Learning by John Hopcroft, Cognitive Science and Linguistic by Douglas Hofstadter, etc.)
+<p>Participated in lectures(AI and Zero-shot Learning by John Hopcroft, Cognitive Science and Linguistic by Douglas Hofstadter, etc.)</p>
-Led a team in the Ginkgo Yellow Innovation and Entrepreneurship Competition; designed a classroom reservation system</p>
+<p>Led a team in the Ginkgo Yellow Innovation and Entrepreneurship Competition; designed a classroom reservation system</p>
 <h4>Volunteered in a Public Welfare Campaign for Children with Autism | Apr 2017</h4>